minaskar/pocomc/joss/paper.md

 # Statement of need

-Over the past few decades the volume of astronomical and cosmological data has increased substantially.
+Over the past few decades, the volume of astronomical and cosmological data has increased substantially.
 At the same time, theoretical and phenomenological models in these fields have grown even more complex.
 As a response to that, a number of methods aiming at efficient Bayesian computation have been developed with the sole task of comparing those models to the available data [@trotta2017bayesian; @sharma2017markov].
-In the Bayesian context, scientific inference proceeds though the use of Bayes' theorem:
+In the Bayesian context, scientific inference proceeds through the use of Bayes' theorem:
 \begin{equation}\label{eq:bayes}
 \mathcal{P}(\theta) = \frac{\mathcal{L}(\theta)\pi(\theta)}{\mathcal{Z}}
 \end{equation}